Why Data Warehousing is Crucial for Becoming a Digital Business

 Design and Build

-• Describe specific utilities and what’s needed to create and maintain the data warehouse
+Describe specific utilities and what’s needed to create and maintain the data warehousing

 Deploy